Multiple Linear Regression

 Obtain the regression parameter estimates

-Now, let’s take a look at the estimates of the intercept and slope for Model 2.
+Now, let’s take a look at the estimates of the intercept and slopes for Model 2.

-With one predictor, our SLR model yields a regression line which is described by an intercept and a slope.
-With two predictors, our multiple linear regression model yields a regression plane.
-Each case has a score on both predictor variables, and these are used together to predict the outcome.
+With one predictor, our SLR model produces a regression line, defined by an intercept and a slope.
+When we move to two predictors, our MLR model produces a regression plane instead of a line.
+Each case has a score on both predictor variables, and the model uses both predictors simultaneously to estimate the outcome.
+This allows us to account for the combined and unique contributions of each predictor when making predictions.

 \[ \hat{y_i} = b_{0} + b_{1} \text{growth}_{i} + b_{2} \text{fatalities}_{i} \]

-• The intercept (44.952) represents the predicted vote share for the incumbent party when all predictors are zero.
-Thus, if there was 0 growth in income during the preceding term and 0 war-related fatalities (i.e., growth = 0 and fatalities = 0), then our model predicts that the incumbent party will win 44.95% of the votes.
+The intercept (44.952) represents the predicted vote share for the incumbent party when both predictors are zero — that is, when there was no income growth and no war-related fatalities during the preceding term.
+In that scenario, the model predicts that the incumbent party would receive 44.95% of the vote.

 Obtain the predicted values and residuals

-We can also examine the predicted values and residuals to see how they’ve shifted with the addition of fatalities.
-As with Model 1, I will save the predicted and residual values, and rename them to be specific to Model 2 (i.e., specify a mod2 extension and store them in a data frame called bp_mod2_pred).
+We can also examine the predicted values and residuals to see how they shift when fatalities are added to the model.
+As we did with Model 1, we’ll extract these values from Model 2 and rename the columns to make it clear they come from the new model—using a _mod2 suffix — and store them in a data frame called bp_mod2_pred.

 bp_mod2_pred <-